Skills

 Fasting Way

 It's 50 skill points, why not?
 You'll use less water and your metabolizing effects will last longer.
 Don't take it before you get your build up and running, but otherwise it's convenient.
-If you use the Amphibiouss((D) defect, then this is a good offset to that as well and if you have Photosynthetic Skin (or just cook a lot) then your buffs last longer.
+If you use the Amphibious(D) defect, then this is a good offset to that as well and if you have Photosynthetic Skin (or just cook a lot) then your buffs last longer.

 Lionheart